Educational Practice and Leadership (Ed.D.)

 Be in demand at the highest levels of education.

 Build your knowledge, skills and real-world practice to see the big picture at all educational levels.
-The all-online doctorate in education in Educational Practice and Leadership will make you ready to step into a pivotal leadership roles where you can greatly impact the way students develop and learn.
-The doctorate opens the door for careers such as special education director, school principal or district superintendent/administrator, curriculum director/coach, college dean or chair, academic affairs officer or special education diagnostician.
+The all-online doctorate in education in Educational Practice and Leadership will make you ready to step into pivotal leadership roles where you can greatly impact the way students develop and learn.
+The doctorate opens the door for careers such as special education diagnostician/director, school principal or district superintendent/administrator, teacher educator, college faculty, curriculum director/coach, college dean or chair, student affairs or academic affairs officer.

 - Program type: